-TO LOAD AND FIRE (WITH MAGAZINE)
+TO LOAD AND FIRE

-Practice this important aspect of firearm handling (with an unloaded rifle) until you can perform each of the steps - described below - with skill and confidence.
-But before you do anything with the rifle, please first read completely through this manual.
-This procedure begins with an empty rifle with its magazine out.
+Practice the important aspects of firearm handling described below (with an unloaded rifle) until you can perform each of the steps with skill and confidence.
+But before loading the rifle, please read completely through this manual, and be certain the muzzle is pointing in a safe direction.
+Do not load the rifle until you are ready to use it!